colabottles/toddl/posts/goodbye-2022.md

 ## Looking Ahead

 I don't like to look too far ahead but the one thing I do look forward to is this:

+Speaking at conferences, meeting new friends and reconnecting with old friends.
+Moving out of accessibility by the end of the year and transitioning into a DevRel role somewhere.
+Traveling to more places and being sober so that I can enjoy it.

+I hope everyone stays safe and you have a better 2023.
+Hope that things keep moving forward instead of backwards, that we can progress and not regress.
+Hope that my friends and the people I have met over the course of the time I have been in tech can enjoy some peace and some well-being during these times.
+Hope that humans can wake up and realize what we're doing isn't working, that maybe we need to change drastically before there is no Earth left.

+See you in 2023.